 The IRS often will recalculate your tax and send you home with a hefty tax bill as your parting gift.
 However, the recalculation may not be entirely accurate, if the auditor does not understand the entirety of your transactions.

 So, although you may want to respond to a letter or notice from the IRS, it’s not always a good idea, without a professional CPA advising you in the matter.
 While taxpayers can and do successfully defend themselves in an audit, without an experienced tax professional in their corner, their odds of completing the audit unscathed go down dramatically.

-If you are facing a tax audit, you should call us right away.
-With us in your corner, you’ll have professional, experienced advice and guidance.
+If you are facing a tax audit, call us right away.
+With us in your corner, you’ll have professional and experienced advice and guidance.
 Most of our clients never have to talk with an IRS agent – we do all the work for them.
-That allows our clients to go about their business without filling out IRS forms or meeting with anyone but us.

 This is an unfortunate but very common situation in which people can find themselves.
-They’ve not paid enough taxes in the past, or no taxes at all, for one or more years, and the IRS-imposed penalties have been piling up.
-Before they know it, their account is so far in arrears or the penalties so high, they feel like they will never catch up and start to feel desperate.
+When you haven’t paid enough taxes in the past, or no taxes at all, for one or more years, and the IRS-imposed penalties have been piling up.
+Before you know it, your account is so far in arrears or the penalties so high, you feel like you will never catch up and start to feel desperate.

 Fortunately, we have several ways to help our clients out of this IRS mess.
-Once we know their situation, we can recommend and follow through on one of several solutions.
-In most cases, we can significantly lower their liability for penalties – and in some cases, correct tax errors that have led to unfair debt.
+Once we know your situation, we can recommend and follow through on one of several solutions.
+In most cases, we can significantly lower your liability for penalties – and in some cases, correct tax errors that have led to unfair debt.

 Here are two of the possible tax relief programs available from the IRS: